TD Bank Business Loans Review

 TD Bank vs. Capital One

-If you want to stick with a traditional bank, another good choice is Capital One.
-You can apply for business loans at a branch location, though locations appear to be concentrated in New York, New Jersey, Maryland, Virginia, Louisiana and Texas.
+If you want to stick with a traditional bank, Capital One is another good choice.
+You can apply for business loans at a branch location, though locations appear to be concentrated in several northeastern states, as well as major cities in Louisiana and Texas.

 Capital One was the top-ranked bank in J.D.
-Power’s 2023 survey of overall customer satisfaction for small banking, outranking TD Bank, which was ranked 12th.
+Power’s 2024 survey of overall customer satisfaction for small business banking, outranking TD Bank, which was ranked 10th.

-Although Capital One is also tight-lipped about its requirements, you’ll need at least two years in business and a business bank account to qualify for its products.
+But although Capital One is similarly tight-lipped about its requirements, you’ll need at least two years in business and a Capital One business checking account to qualify for its products.
+You can still apply if you don’t yet have a Capital One business checking account, but you will need to open one if you are approved.